Home Assistant: iOS Focus Mode Automation Triggers

 Summary

 In iOS 18 Apple makes it very difficult to trigger the running of Shortcuts for the Sleep focus mode.
-For this reason I used the third-party app called Pushcuts to provide a workaround.
-For iOS 26 Apple finally made the sleep focus mode on parity with the other focus modes, so no third party tools are needed.
-Thank you Apple!
+Starting in iOS 26 Apple finally made the sleep focus mode on parity with the other focus modes so you can easily trigger Shortcuts when you enable or disable the Sleep focus mode.

 Related Posts